AviatrixSystems/Docs/HowTos/general_glossary.rst

 Full Mesh
 ^^^^^^^^^^

-A type of networking design in which each node in the system has a circuit that connects it to every other node.
+Full Mesh is a type of networking design in which each node in the system has a circuit that connects to every other node.
 While full mesh does make multiple redundant connections, this design keeps traffic going even if one node fails.

-Full-mesh design is useful in systems which are intransitive: A connects to B and B connects to C, but A cannot interact with C.
+Full Mesh design is useful in systems that are intransitive: A connects to B and B connects to C, but A cannot interact with C.

 FQDN (Fully Qualified Domain Name)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The full domain name for a website, including the hostname, second-level domain name and TLD (Top-Level Domain) name, separated with periods and ending with a period, such as www.aviatrix.com.
+FQDN is the full domain name for a website, including the hostname, second-level domain name and TLD (Top-Level Domain) name, separated with periods and ending with a period, such as www.aviatrix.com.

 FTP (File Transfer Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The protocol, set of rules, or language that computers on a network use to transfer files.
+FTP is the protocol, set of rules, or language that computers on a network use to transfer files.
 In FTP, files are transferred through an FTP server or site.

-Gateway (in cloud networking)
+Gateway (in-cloud networking)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A hardware or software appliance that acts as a bridge or tunnel between local networks and cloud networks.
+Gateway is a hardware or software appliance that acts as a bridge or tunnel between local networks and cloud networks.
 A gateway connects and translates between these systems to enable them to communicate.

 GCP (Google Cloud Platform)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^